tchibanda24/Microcontroller-O.S./MyShell/README.txt

  ** Changed my implementation a bit by making it so everything is treated as a file.
 Now a few functions have become much simpler.

  My implementation of this system is fairly simple.
 Had a struct stream that pointed to the device functions and data.
 Device functions took care of manipulating most of the data and return results.
-Files are created but the devices are already defined and can just be opened and closed.
+Files and devices are created/opened/closed by the user.
+One important thing to note is that when writing to files, the kernel only allocates space when necessary.
+This seemed to be the best decision due to how the memory management is implemented.

     How to use it: